open-telemetry/opentelemetry-collector-contrib/processor/k8sprocessor/README.md

 does not try to extract any other metadata.
 It does not need access to the K8S cluster API.
 Agent/Collector must receive spans directly from services to be able to correctly detect the pod IPs.
-- `owner_lookup_enabled` (default = false): when set to true, fields such as `daemonSetName`, `replicaSetName`, etc. can be extracted, though it requires additional Kubernetes API calls to traverse the `owner` relationship.
+- `owner_lookup_enabled` (default = false): when set to true, fields such as `daemonSetName`, `replicaSetName`, `service`, etc. can be extracted, though it requires fetching additional data to traverse the `owner` relationship.
 See the [list of fields](#k8sprocessor-extract) for more information over which tags require the flag to be enabled.
 - `extract`: the section (see [below](#k8sprocessor-extract)) allows specifying extraction rules